ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     What's the biggest problem you have that drives the most impact, that if solved will reduce the risk of failure?

 # Your pathway to success
 I hate to say it but your customers don't want your product.
 They never did.
 The fact that they have to come to your website, create their accounts, sign in...etc.
 It's a hassle.
 A product or service is a means to an end.
 Your customer or users just want to meet their goals or objectives.

-- Hate to say it but your customers don't want your product
-- A product is a means to an end
-- Your customers really want to meet their goal or objective
-- Many product builders and founders get caught up in how smart they think they are
-- At the end of the day, the customer/user just cares about getting a certain job done or achieving their goal.
+Many product builders and founders get caught up in how smart they think they are.
+At the end of the day, the customer/user just cares about getting a certain job done or achieving their goal.
 Help them do that in the most easiest and cost effective way possible and they will keep coming back.

-Changing your vocabulary...
+In describing the value you can bring to your users and customers, you should change your vocabulary on how you reference and describe them.
-At such an early stage your vaocabulyry should change to be within the customer context
+At such an early stage your vaocabulyry should change to be within the customer context.
+For example:
 - Fans want cheaper food and seats closer to their favourite player
 - Instead of ....we're changing the seating arrangements in the stadium to have players closer to their fans.

+Identify Small Experiment.
+Ship.
+Learn.
+Repeat.

 # Your uniqueness and powers
 - Document what makes you uniquely good at something and powers